mpc-qt/mpc-qt/README.md

 However, if you are willing to compile from source, you may test it out and determine if what works is satisfying for you.
 If not, please open an issue that may motivate the developer in a helpful direction.
-There could even be packages in your distro that help with this.  (e.g. [aur].)
+There could even be packages in your distro that help with this.  (e.g. [aur], [ports].)
 See the compiling section below.

 ## Features